bigearth/bitblog/_posts/2018-03-06-paper-wallet-generator.md

 ## Summary

-Creating paper wallets to securely store your Bitcoin Cash offline is now easier than every w/ `bitbox paper`.
+Creating paper wallets to securely store your Bitcoin Cash offline is now easier than ever w/ `bitbox paper`.